obidea/semantika-example/README.md

 $ unzip semantika-dist-<version>.zip
 ```

-### Step 2: Prepare the database

-If you haven't done this before, [please follow the sample database installation guide here](https://github.com/obidea/semantika-api/tree/master/example#empdb-lite-database) and return to this page again after you have completed the installation.
-Make sure the H2 server is running.

-### Step 3: Get the examples
+### Step 2: Get the Example source code

-To get the example code, we are going to use some commands in [Git](http://git-scm.com/downloads) so make sure your system has Git already installed.
+We are going to use some Git commands to get the example source code.
+Don't worry if you are not familiar with Git, just make sure your computer [has it installed](http://git-scm.com/downloads).

-Now we are going to do something different.
-We are *not* going to use `git clone` as usual and getting the whole branches of this repository.
-But instead we are going to use `git fetch` to get *only* the example code and append the files immediately into Semantika distribution folder.

-The commands below have been tested using Git 1.8.x:
+Follow the commands below to add the example code files into the Semantika distribution folder.
+We have tested using Git 1.8.x:

 ```
 $ cd semantika-dist-<version>